UnicoLab/FlowyML/docs/advanced/conditional.md

 # Conditional Execution 🔀

-UniFlow supports dynamic pipeline execution paths based on runtime conditions.
+flowyml supports dynamic pipeline execution paths based on runtime conditions.
 Build smart workflows that adapt to data quality, model performance, or external factors.

 > [!NOTE]
 > **What you'll learn**: How to build adaptive pipelines that change behavior based on data